 Does Amazon deliver on Sunday?

-Yes, in most US urban and suburban zip codes, via Amazon Logistics, USPS, and a small amount of UPS volume.
-Free with Prime where available.
-Started November 11, 2013 as a USPS-exclusive program, now mostly Amazon Logistics.
-The 2026 USPS contract shift is changing the carrier mix again.
+Yes, in most US urban and suburban zip codes, free with Prime where available.
+In 2026 the packages are carried by Amazon Logistics and USPS: UPS has drawn down its Amazon last-mile volume, and FedEx, the broadest Sunday residential network in the US, does not carry Amazon's own parcels.
+Started November 11, 2013 as a USPS-exclusive program, now mostly Amazon Logistics, with the USPS relationship shrinking through a late-2026 contract expiry.
 What this means for FBA sellers, plus how it differs from Walmart+ and Target Circle 360 Sunday delivery.

 What is actually true.